Electric-Coin-Company/zcash-swift-wallet-sdk/docs/ThreatModel.md

 ## Security Invariants

-Given these scenarios and adversaries, we can now state the security invariants we stive to satisfy.
+Given these scenarios and adversaries, we can now state the security invariants we strive to satisfy.
 While we pride ourselves on building high-quality software, all software contains bugs, and so this threat model must not be construed as any kind of warranty that our software satisfies these properties.